AlexanderRyzhko/0install-TUF/README.md

 One initial results are good.
 0install + TUF works well.

-The overhead that is created by implementing zero install with TUF is very negligible, right now the XML file that the user has to download to launch a package is around 2.5KB.
+The overhead that is created by implementing 0install with TUF is very negligible, right now the XML file that the user has to download to launch a package is around 2.5KB.
 We also calculated that the average size of the TUF metadata is 2 KB or 2.5 KB per package so the total size of the file that the user would have to download would be 2.5 KB + 2 KB * n where n is number of packages.
 With current 150 application 302.5 KB will have to be downloaded.

 In the future:
-With greater number of application targets (XMLs) can be split in bins (path_hashed) lowering amount of data needed for downloading (considering scalability).
+With greater number of application targets (XMLs) can be splitted into bins (path_hashed) to lower amount of metadata needed for downloading (considering scalability).